 |你喜欢猫。||Nǐ xǐhuān māo.||You like cats.|

 2. Time and place

 In Chinese, the time at which something happened, is happening, or will happen appears at the beginning of the sentence or immediately following the subject.

 Keep in mind that there are some exceptions to this rule.
-These exceptions happen with certain verbs used to refer to directional motion, like 走 (zǒu, “to walk”) or verbs that relate to a specific location like 停 (tíng, “to stop”) and 住 (zhù, “to live”).
-These verbs are allowed to take location complements, which are essentially 在 (zài) phrases that come after the verb.
-For example:
+These exceptions happen with certain verbs that are used to refer to directional motion, like 走 (zǒu, “to walk”) or verbs that relate to a specific location like 停 (tíng, “to stop”) and 住 (zhù, “to live”).

 Verbs that take location complements are exceptions, not the rule.
 As a beginner, the safest thing to do is to place location before the verb since this is the most common word order.

 One of the most refreshing things about Chinese grammar is the complete lack of verb conjugations.